nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 | High | User | Upload images into the app                                                                                                                                                         | View and organise images that are related to the client                                             |

 ## Use cases
+System: RealEstatePro (REP)

+**Use case: Add a client**

+Actor: User

+**MSS**
+1. User requests to add a client.
+2. REP adds the client to the system.

+**Extensions:**

+* 1a.
+REP detects error in details
+   * 1a1.
+REP displays an error message.

+     Use case resumes at step 1

+**Use Case: Edit a client**

+Actor: User

+**MSS**
+1. User requests to list clients
+2. REP shows a list of clients
+3. User requests to edit a specific client
+4. REP edits the client in the system

+**Extensions:**

+* 1a.
+The list is empty

+  Use case ends

+* 3a.
+The given index is invalid
+  * 3b1.
+REP displays an error message

+    Use case resumes at step 2

+* 3b.
+REP detects error in details
+   * 3a1.
+REP displays an error message

+     Use case resumes at step 3

+**Use Case: Delete a client**

+Actor: User

+**MSS**
+1. User requests to list clients
+2. REP shows a list of clients
+3. User requests to delete a specific client
+4. REP deletes the client from the system

+**Extensions:**
+* 1a.
+The list is empty
+  Use case ends

+* 3a.
+The given index is invalid
+   * 3a1.
+REP displays an error message

+     Use case resumes at step 2

+**Use Case: Upload Image**

+Actor: User

+**MSS**
+1. User requests to list clients
+2. REP shows a list of clients
+3. User requests to upload image for a specific client
+4. REP associates image to the client

+**Extensions:**
+* 1a.
+The list is empty
+  Use case ends

+* 3a.
+The given index is invalid
+   * 3a1.
+REP displays an error message

+     Use case resumes at step 2

+* 3b.
+Image given is invalid
+   * 3b1.
+REP displays an error message

+     Use case resumes at step 3

+**Use Case: View Image**

+Actor: User

+**MSS**
+1. User requests to list clients
+2. REP shows a list of clients
+3. User requests to view images of a specific client
+4. REP displays images associated to the client

+**Extensions:**
+* 1a.
+The list is empty
+  Use case ends

+* 3a.
+The given index is invalid
+   * 3a1.
+REP displays an error message

+     Use case resumes at step 2

+* 3b.
+Client has no images
+   * 3b1.
+REP displays an error message

+     Use case resumes at step 2

 ## Non-functional Requirements